pyinvoke/invoke/sites/docs/concepts/execution.rst

 One task
 ========

-The simplest possible execution is simply to call a single task.
-Let's say we have a ``build`` task might generate some output; we'll just print for now instead, to make things easier to follow::
+The simplest possible execution is to call a single task.
+Let's say we have a ``build`` task which generates some output file; we'll just print for now instead, to make things easier to follow::

     from invoke import task